EleckTroniiKz/notenUndFehlzeiten/README.md

 # notenUndFehlzeiten
 This is a programm that can manage Grades and Absenteeism.
 As a student you can view your grades and absent-times.
+This is the code to a Task from an A-Levels Tast in Computer Science.

 Student-Users
 Name			Pin